christopher5106/christopher5106.github.io/_posts/2015-03-17-deployment-best-practices.markdown

 - is an opensource technology, so benefits from the thousands of technical cases on Internet and a wide community, and is certainly the best one in term of power : your infrastructure becomes code.

 - has been choosen by Amazon AWS, the key leader for the cloud industry.
+So you'll find plenty of other provider that will follow.

 - works also well with Vagrant, the technology for deploying on your PC.
 So you can have your application/site on your PC, Mac or Linux computer in the exact same configuration as on your production.

-#Chef, Vagrant, Opsworks
+#Chef, the opensource standard

 Chef enables you to write "recipes" in Ruby to deploy your application/site.
 Recipes are like scripts to execute on the target machine.

 First, create a git repository named `chef-deployment` under which you'll write all your recipes and from which you will be able to deploy from anywhere (your PC, your cloud,...).
 Create a directory named `environements` to declare your environment variables, and a directory names `roles` to create lists of recipes to execute together.

+As we have seen before, the good thing is that Chef is supported by Vagrant and Opsworks

 Vagrant enables you to deploy your application/site on a virtual machine on your PC or Macbook.
 Opsworks is the Amazon AWS web interface to deploy on the public cloud.
 In both cases, Vagrant and Opsworks will use